Vietnam.vn - Nền tảng quảng bá Việt Nam

 Come to Dong Nai to experience natural forests

-Dong Nai province has a large area of natural forest in the South.
+Dong Nai province has a large area of natural forests in the South.
 Dong Nai's forests have beautiful natural scenery and are a place to preserve many rare species of animals and plants.
 Every year, this place attracts tens of thousands of domestic and international tourists to visit and experience, opening up many prospects for the province's smokeless industry.

 Báo Đồng NaiBáo Đồng Nai14/07/2025

-Comprehensive, fast and accurate control
+Comprehensive, fast, and accurate control.

-More than 400 QR codes have been attached to forest trees.
+Over 400 QR codes have been attached to forest trees.

 Minh Luan